yeehaa123/coding-the-pitch/coding-the-pitch.md

 ### Opportunities

 + Demand for javascript developers on job market
-+ Online platform and curriculum is ideal for international collaboration
++ Online platform and open source curriculum is ideal for international collaboration
   + Stanford
   + UC Irvine
   + University of Virginia
-  + Humboldt University Berlinb
+  + Humboldt University Berlin
-+ Collaboration with Creative Industries (education, project, jobs)
-+ Opportunities for 'Valoratisation'
++ Reciprocal relation between Academia and (Creative) Industry

 --